E-Commerce for Swiss associations: How do payments, shops, and digital membership fees work?

 Community commerce instead of classic e-commerce

-Mobile-first is mandatory
+Mobile-first is a must

-Association communication runs via WhatsApp, Instagram and association apps.
-Accordingly, the entire payment flow – from the PayLink in the WhatsApp group to the checkout in the association shop – must function smoothly on the smartphone.
-Payment methods such as TWINT, Apple Pay and Google Pay are not optional here, but a basic requirement.
+Association communication takes place on WhatsApp, Instagram and association apps.
+Accordingly, the entire payment flow – from the Paylink in the WhatsApp group to the checkout in the association shop – must run smoothly on a smartphone.
+Payment methods like TWINT, Apple Pay and Google Pay are not optional, but a prerequisite.

-Recurring payments as a stabilising anchor
+Recurring payments as an anchor of stability

-Platform convergence: everything from a single source
+Platform convergence: Everything from a single source

 6. Checklist: What you should check before starting